saifkhan5566/DP-203-Data-Engineer/Instructions/Labs/LAB_01_compute_and_storage_options.md

     cd C:\dp-203\data-engineering-ilt-deployment\Allfiles\00\artifacts\environment-setup\automation\
     ```

-3. Enter the following command to run a PowerShell script that creates objects in the SQL pool:
+3. Enter the following command to run a PowerShell script that creates objects into the Azure Data Lake that will be consumed in Azure Synapse Analytics notebooks and as External Tables or Views:

     ```
     .\dp-203-setup-Part02.ps1